SpotConlon/GettingCleaningDataCourseProject/README.md

 - 'tidy_data_set': The final tidy_data_set.

-The run_analysis.R script was built as follows:
+The run_analysis.R script executes as follows:
 =========================================
-Loads the Reshape2 package which is used towards the end of the script.
+Loads the Reshape2 package which is used towards the end of the script

 Loads raw data sets w/ read.table
   - Loads activity labels